Henri Longchambon: Biography

 Henri Longchambon was born on 27 July 1896 in Clermont-Ferrand, France.
 His father, who worked at the University of Auvergne, died when he was thirteen years old.
-Longmachon passed his Baccalaureate in Clermont-Ferrand.
+Longchambon passed his Baccalaureate in Clermont-Ferrand.
 He served in the First World War from 1915 to 1918 while still a student and subsequently received the knighthood of the Legion of Honour for valiant conduct.
 He graduated from the École Normale Supérieure and passed the agrégation in Physics in 1921.

 He received a PhD in mineralogy from the University of Paris in 1925.
 Longchambon became an assistant professor at the University of Montpellier in 1925.
 He was appointed as the chair of the department of Applied and Theoretical Mineralogy at the University of Lyon in 1927.
 He succeeded Victor Grignard as Dean of its College of Sciences in 1936.

 In 1938, he was appointed director of the Centre national de la recherche scientifique appliquée, the precursor to the Centre national de la recherche scientifique (CNRS).
 In this role, he had access to all discoveries related to national defense.

 As the director-general of the CNRS, albeit briefly, from 13 to 18 June 1940, he destroyed scientific equipment in his laboratories to prevent it from falling into German hands.
 He fled to England, taking with him all technical documentation on heavy water.
 Returning to France in late July 1940, he resumed his post at the University of Lyon in December 1940.
 He later established a charcoal production facility in the forests of Auvergne that also served as a haven for those evading the compulsory labor service (STO).
 He was active in the French Resistance and helped organize local resistance groups.